Makenfile86/Ray-Tracer/README.md

 So first line is  "* SCENE...", Where you first declare where your second lines input goes.
 To declare data you only need the "* NAME".
 The variables after that are simply to help you fill the values for them in the same order in the second line.

 Each object has its coordinates, size, color and position according to possible rotation values.
 There is also a camera you can move that faces towards "target".
-Spot(s) are light sources with and you can change their position and light power.
+Spot(s) are light sources and you can change their position and light power.

 Here is more details about the variables: